Susan Clough

-Susan Clough (born 1945) was the personal executive secretary to President Jimmy Carter.
+Susan Clough (March 11, 1945 - January 1, 2024) was the personal executive secretary to President Jimmy Carter.
 She also worked for him prior to his presidency.

 Prior to secretarial work

-About 12 years before serving Carter, Clough was looking for a job while raising her two children, Doug and Carol.
-At that time, she was trying to manage life after getting divorced from her husband, who she had married at the age of 16.
+Clough married a 22-year-old Stanley Clough when she was 16 and had her two children, Doug and Carol Ann, prior to turning 18.
+She left her husband when she was 18 and began looking for a job while raising Doug and Carol.
 After studying for one year at Fresno City College, she found herself with no marketable skills.
 She was receiving only $200 per month from her ex-husband, and struggled financially.
 However, Clough was ambitious and intelligent.
 She was a Mensa member, and could play piano and classical guitar, make clothes, and was an avid reader of nonfiction.
 She also enjoyed playing competitive games.

 As secretary

 After completing a secretarial course, she found a job at Fort Bragg, N.C.
 Her ex-husband had been stationed there, and her father was a retired Army colonel.
 She quit her job there partially "because all my bosses were propositioning me."
 She then moved to Atlanta and became a legal secretary.